liangzheng816/OfficeDocs-SharePoint/migration/mm-egnyte-step4-review-destinations.md

 3. Select **Save path**.

 >[!Note]
-> Destinations might not be visible on the UI due to admin access limitations, multi-geo tenant issues, recent site creation delays, or special characters in the destination path, etc. If you cannot locate a destination in the "Edit destination" panel, please upload the data using a CSV file as described in the next section.
+> Destinations might not be visible on the UI due to admin access limitations, multi-geo tenant issues, recent site creation delays, or special characters in the destination path, and so on.
+If you cannot locate a destination in the "Edit destination" panel, please upload the data using a CSV file as described in the next section.

 ## Upload destinations using a CSV file